Statute Barred Debts

 The Office of the Superintendent of Bankruptcy objected to the resolution and opposed the bankrupt’s motion in the Bankruptcy Court, after locating a significant creditor of the estate and having that creditor support the objection.

-We had argued, in our motion, that since the creditors had twenty years, free of the bankruptcy, to collect or attempt to collect the debt but had abandoned all efforts to do so, and since the obligations were then “statute barred” by the Limitations Act by not only being more than two years past any payment or acknowledgement, but also by being past the fifteen year period for an absolute bar they ought to be set aside and an absolute discharge granted.
+We had argued, in our motion, that since the creditors had twenty years, free of the bankruptcy, to collect or attempt to collect the debt but had abandoned all efforts to do so, and since the obligations were then “statute barred” by the Limitations Act, not only being more than two years past any payment or acknowledgement, but also by being past the fifteen year period for an absolute bar they ought to be set aside and an absolute discharge granted.

 The presiding Judge indicated that the matter of the statute bar was not being tried and, while he agreed there may be merit to that argument, set aside a decision asking the parties to come together for a resolution.
 Since the bankrupt had no funds to litigate the issue further and the trustee was not about to fund the litigation a negotiated arrangement was agreed upon.